Tools

 Enameled cast iron pans offer all the benefits of unfinished cast iron, with the touch of added convenience usually associated with non stick.

-• Enameled cast iron pans offer excellent heat retention.
+• Enameled cast iron pans offer excellent heat retention, perfect for high-heat cooking methods like shallow- or deep-frying and sautéing.

-• They’re durable enough to last for generations.
+• Like their unfinished predecessor, they’re durable enough to last for generations.

-• The enamel coating offers a smooth non stick surface, and doesn’t need to be reseasoned like unfinished cast iron.
+• The enamel coating on these pans offers a smooth non stick surface, and doesn’t need to be reseasoned like unfinished cast iron.

-• Unlike unfinished cast iron, acidic ingredients are no problem for enameled cast iron.
+• Unlike unfinished cast iron, acidic ingredients are no problem with these pans, as the enameled coating is nonreactive and protects the raw cast iron underneath.

 The heft and price tag of enameled cast iron pans can be a potential deal breaker for some.